ceph/ceph/doc/dev/msgr2.rst

 * TAG_RECONNECT_OK (server only): acknowledge a reconnect attempt::

     __le64 msg_seq (last msg seq received)

+  - once the client receives this, the client can proceed to message exchange.
+  - once the server sends this, the server can proceed to message exchange.

 * TAG_RECONNECT_RETRY_SESSION (server only): fail reconnect due to stale connect_seq